jneidel/jneidel.com/content/review/air-purifier/index.md

 [^draw]: The machine draws 15W at peak operation.
 What that averages out to and
     if there is a draw on standby would have to be measured.

+## Maintenance

+With time dust will collect around the air intake holes and on the filter.
+Just vacuum the outer shell and the filter.
+Don't vacuum the sensor though.
+No dust will collect on it and vacuuming it created this weird sound for me[^sound].

+[^sound]: I could fix that by blowing into the sensor hard.

 ## Conclusion

 Do you _need_ one: No.